fabibombo/vnet_segmentation_docker/README.md

 Different from the original paper and repo the number of input and split channels is variable and can be defined in the model config file.
 This will directly modify the size and complexity of the model so choose with care.
 The standard value of input and split channels for single MRI segmentation would be 1 and 16 respectively.

 Several losses can be used for training.
-By default the model can be trained using the NLL loss (T) or the BCE + DICE + JACCARD loss (F) defined in the nll config parameter, other losses may be found or configured in the train and metrics scripts.
+By default the model can be trained using the NLL loss (T) or the BCE + DICE + JACCARD loss (F) defined in the nll config parameter, other losses can alse be configured in the train and metrics scripts.

-This model and training script is a work in progress, more features will be added.

 ### Requirements ###